berenicechisholm9/notes/README.md

 # 2024-01-28
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account any potential bottlenecks or obstacles.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 By following these steps, you will be able to work more effectively and achieve your goals faster.

+# 2024-01-29
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive to write clear, concise, and maintainable code.
+Avoid unnecessary complexity; it often leads to bugs, harder maintenance, and decreased readability.
+Remember that you're not just writing code for machines but also for fellow humans who will read, understand, and build upon it.
+Optimize for clarity and modularity, and your software will be more resilient and adaptable in the long run."

+"Also, 'Premature optimization is the root of all evil (or at least most of it) in programming.' — Donald Knuth.
+Focus on getting the logic right first, then optimize if and where necessary.
+Don't let the pursuit of efficiency overshadow the importance of correctness and maintainability in your code."